joakimk/pipeline/README.md

 This is a tool for viewing CI build status from multiple CI servers and projects.
 It's a second iteration of our internal tools at [auctionet](http://dev.auctionet.com) and is in daily use.

 We run it on heroku.
-The instructions are not complete, but it should not be hard to figure out what's needed to set up your own.
+The instructions are not complete, but it should not be hard to figure out what's needed to set up your own (this is basically just a simple rails app).

 ## How it looks